John Hoffman (Minnesota politician): Assassination attempt

-On June 14, 2025, a man shot Hoffman nine times and his wife, Yvette, eight times at their home.
+On June 14, 2025, 57-year-old Vance Boelter shot Hoffman nine times and his wife, Yvette, eight times at their home.
 They were both hospitalized.
-The same man later shot and killed Minnesota State Representative Melissa Hortman and her husband at their home.
+Boelter later murdered Minnesota State Representative Melissa Hortman and her husband at their home.
 Both Hoffmans underwent emergency surgery, and Yvette's condition was initially described as "unclear".

-On June 15, the suspected shooter, 57-year-old Vance Luther Boelter, was arrested.
+On June 15, Boelter was arrested.
 On June 16, the capture of and charges against Boelter were announced at a press conference led by US Attorney for the District of Minnesota Joseph H. Thompson.

 On June 19, Hoffman and his wife released a joint statement describing the details of the assassination attempt and their heartbreak at the loss of the Hortmans.
 The same day, Yvette Hoffman was released from the hospital.

 After three weeks in the ICU, in July 2025, Hoffman was released from the hospital and transferred to a rehabilitation facility to continue his recovery.

 On August 25, 2025, Hoffman made his first public appearance since the shooting speaking at the Democratic National Committee's summer meeting in Minneapolis.